IntelligenceModding/Advanced-Peripherals-Documentation/docs/peripherals/energy_detector.md

 | setTransferRateLimit(int limit) | | Set the transfer rate limit. |
 | getTransferRateLimit() | int | Returns the max rate limit which has been set with setTransferRateLimit(). |
 | getTransferRate() | int | Returns the current energy which go trough the block. |

+#Changelog/Trivia

+The energy detector had some weird problems in versions older than 0.4.6b The block was able to store infinite amounts of energy or it creates an limitless amount of energy.

+0.4.6b
+The energy detector is now bug free. *hopefully*

+0.4.5b
+Completly changed the system of the energy detector, but the energy detector was able to drain energy without any reson.

+0.4.3b
+Created a crafting recipe for the detector.

+0.4.2b
+The energy detector is now able to send energy automatically.

+0.4.1b
+Added the lovely bugged energy detector.